There is no correct answer to how much do you need to retire. It is up to you and how you want to spend your retirement years.

 If you’re happy to reduce your hours and not fully retire a transition to retirement strategy might be the option for you.
 It’s a great way to boost your savings before retiring.

 You might find the answer to your question in the FAQ below.
 If you don’t find it there, you can call our Retirement hotline on 1300 017 589.
-Or complete the quick contact form and one of our team will contact you within the next two business days.
+Or complete the quick contact form and one of our team who will contact you within the next two business days.

 Centrelink needs to know some details so they can calculate payments such as the age pension.
 We provide this information directly to Centrelink electronically, on your behalf, every February and August.
 You can request a Centrelink schedule from Vision Super at any time.